 With low-budget films there are always some certainties (of course there are exceptions).
 Usually the performances are pretty pitiful to downright terrible.
 And the special effects won’t blow your socks off.
 Usually it looks amateurish, with pale camera images and a downright bad timing.
 There is usually no impressing soundtrack.
 The only thing that usually keeps a low-budget film afloat, is an intriguing and clever put together storyline, that will keep your attention.
 Eventually I found this “Dragon Day” fairly successful in that area and I could sit through the whole movie without any problem.
 Despite the fact that there are here and there some shortcomings.
 Even the end surprised me.

-Duke Evans is an NSA analyst, who is suffering a huge financial burden and eventually fired.
+Duke Evans (Ethan Flower) is an NSA analyst, who is suffering a huge financial burden and who got fired on top of that.
 Apparently he inherits a country-house somewhere in the mountains (by the way, architecturally it’s a nice cottage) from his grandfather and moves with his family to this area.
 Arriving there, they discover that there is a Mexican renting and maintaining this house for some time.
 While the police removes this intruder, a plane crashes down in the immediate vicinity.
 Slowly, everything starts to fail : cars, electricity, water, communications, television broadcasting, … Turns out there is an invasion performed by China because the U.S. has a trillion debt to this country and don’t want to pay it back.
 China claims the right to occupy the USA.
 And, this is simply done by use of the millions of chips that are incorporated in electronic devices with “Made in China” on it.
 Through a backdoor, a virus is released in the American society after which everything is thrown back in time 30 years.

 Ethan Flower takes the lead on his behalf.
 For me, a totally unknown person (like most of the cast) who eventually performs well enough even though he sometimes acts like a dull vegetable.
 All in all a pleasant and convincing performance.
 Asa Wallander is something else.
 She annoyed me from the beginning.
 Terrible overacting and sometimes downright bizarre reactions (which of course is a bit the fault of the script) like when she gets angry at Duke because he spends not enough time with them and he doesn’t do his best to get them out of this situation.
 Personally, I would have used a sledgehammer on her.
 The best performances were (for me) Eloy Mendez as the resident Mexican and William Knight as the elderly neighbor Albert Grimes, who really looks forward to killing some communists again.